SCM-NV/qmflows/docs/parsers.rst

 where job is the simulation perform with a given package and property is the numerical value of interest (scalar or array).

-The  *QMWorks* implementation of the aforemention mechanism search in the JSON  files located at ``qmworks/data/dictionaries/`` for instructions about how to read that given property from the output file.
-Nevertheless, *Not all the properties for a given pacakge are implemented*. **If the property of your interest is not available you can request it in the QMWorks issues page**.
+The  *Qmflows* implementation of the aforemention mechanism search in the JSON  files located at ``qmflows/data/dictionaries/`` for instructions about how to read that given property from the output file.
+Nevertheless, *Not all the properties for a given pacakge are implemented*. **If the property of your interest is not available you can request it in the Qmflows issues page**.

 Parsers
 ~~~~~~~
-Internally *QMWorks* uses different mechanism to extract different properties from the output files.
+Internally *Qmflows* uses different mechanism to extract different properties from the output files.
 In the case of the ``ADF`` and
-``DFTB`` packages, *QMWorks* take advantages of the python interface to kftools_ files developed by the SCM_.
+``DFTB`` packages, *Qmflows* take advantages of the python interface to kftools_ files developed by the SCM_.
 In the case of *XML* output,
-*QMWorks* direcltly uses the python built-in xml_ reader.
-For the output files in text format *QMWorks* uses a mixuture of awk_ and
+*Qmflows* direcltly uses the python built-in xml_ reader.
+For the output files in text format *Qmflows* uses a mixuture of awk_ and
 *parsers*.

 Parsers are a robust alternative to regular expressions, parsers are modular and reusable, while